Étienne Constantin de Gerlache

 He was born as son of Francois de Gerlache and Margarethe de Groulart.
 He studied law in Paris and practised there for some time, but settled at Liège after the establishment of the kingdom of the Netherlands.
 As member of the states-general he was an energetic member of the opposition, and, though he repudiated an ultramontane policy, he supported the alliance of the extreme Catholics with the Liberal party, which paved the way for the revolution of 1830.

 On the outbreak of disturbance in August 1830 he still, however, thought the Orange-Nassau dynasty and the union with the Dutch states essential; but his views changed, and, after holding various offices in the provisional government, he became president of congress, and brought forward the motion inviting Leopold of Saxe-Coburg to become king of the Belgians.
 In 1832 he was president of the chamber of representatives, and for thirty-five years he presided over the court of appeal.
 He presided over the Catholic congresses held at Mechelen between 1863 and 1867.
 That his early Liberal views underwent some modification is plain from the Conservative principles enunciated in his Essai sur le mouvement des partis en Belgique (Brussels, 1852).
-As an historian his work was strongly colored by his anti-Dutch prejudices and his Catholic predilections.
+As a historian his work was strongly colored by his anti-Dutch prejudices and his Catholic predilections.
 His Histoire des Pays-Bas depuis 1814 jusquen 1830 (Brussels, 2 vols., 1839), which reached a fourth edition in 1875, was a piece of special pleading against the Dutch domination.
 The most important of his other works were his Histoire de Liège (Brussels, 1843) and his Études sur Salluste et sur quelques-uns des principaux historiens de l'antiquité (Brussels, 1847).

 In 1831, he was elected in Liège for the Belgian Chamber of Representatives, of which he was president until 1832.
 Later on, he became the first 1st president of the Belgian Court of Cassation, a position he occupied until 1867.
 He died on 10 February 1871 in Ixelles.